liamks/Drawbridge.js/Readme.md

 drawbridge build
 ```

-The `drawbridge build` will create a number of views, email templates, a Terms of Service text file, and a configuration file (drawbridge.config.json).
+The `drawbridge build` shell command will create a number of views, email templates, a Terms of Service text file, and a configuration file (drawbridge.config.json).
 It is important that you modify the values on the configuration file before you get started - if you do not, emails will not be sent.
 See the drawbridge.config.json section below for more details.

 ```javascript
 var express = require('express')